 Factors that California Wrongful Termination Cases Depend On

 Employees may be entitled to both back pay and front pay in their wrongful termination settlement.
 Back pay is the amount of wages that the worker would have earned from the employer had they not been unlawfully fired.

 Front pay allows workers to seek additional financial relief, should it take time to transition into a new position.
 Be sure that you have carefully organized your financial documents and employment records.

 It’s important to remember that the law expects employees to mitigate their losses.
 Therefore, even if wrongfully terminated, you should look for a new job as soon as possible.
 If an employer proves that an employee failed to mitigate their losses, this evidence may support reduction of their compensation award.

 Loss of Benefits

 In some cases, employees can seek compensation for emotional distress.
-Recovering for a non economic loss like emotional distress can be more challenging than recovering for economic losses, so it is crucial that plaintiffs build a strong, well documented legal case for their wrongful termination payout.
+Recovering for a non-economic loss like emotional distress can be more challenging than recovering for economic losses, so it is crucial that plaintiffs build a strong, well-documented legal case for their wrongful termination payout.